 Black soot and smoke from diesel exhaust is more than “annoying”:

 Diesel engine exhaust contains significant amounts of heavy smoke and soot (particulate matter) under normal operating conditions.
 It is worse when the engine is deliberately mistuned.

 Diesel fumes can also kill in other ways.
-A doctor named S. Sivaloganathan wrote a case study in 1998 about a man who died in his diesel-powered car.
-He concluded that the cause of the man’s death was not due to carbon monoxide (which was less than 5 percent) but anoxia (lack of oxygen) because his air passages were blocked with “soot and other material in the emissions.”
+A doctor named S. Sivaloganathan wrote a case study in 1998 about a U.K. man who died in his diesel-powered car.
+He concluded that the man’s cause of death was not carbon monoxide poisoning (which was less than 5 percent) but anoxia (lack of oxygen) because his air passages were blocked with “soot and other material in the emissions.”

 The evidence shows that diesel engine exhaust can kill in and of itself.
-In addition, heavy smoke and soot in the exhaust is yet another factor in the toxicity of diesel engine exhaust especially when combined with carbon monoxide, lack of oxygen, and several other toxic gases.
+In addition, heavy smoke and soot is another factor in the toxicity of diesel engine exhaust, especially when combined with carbon monoxide, lack of oxygen, and several other toxic gases.

 Friedrich Berg, “The Diesel Gas Chambers: Myth within a Myth” (“Diesels for Mass-Murder?” at http://www.ihr.org/jhr/v05/v05p-15_Berg.html.